The suspended free loop space of a symmetric space: Splitting fixed points

 We have a homotopy commutative diagram, where horizontal maps are homeomorphisms:

 The right vertical map has a splitting $s\wedge W^+ \wedge U^+$ as remarked above.
 So the left vertical map also has a splitting.
-Using (\ref{tangentid}) on the lower left corner of the diagram, the result follows.
+The result now follows by using (\ref{tangentid}) on the lower left corner of the diagram.

-2. The $m$-fold suspension case is proved in the same way, using $\epsilon^m$ in place of $U$. \end{proof}
+2. The $m$-fold suspension case is proved in the same way, using the trivial representation $\epsilon^m$ in place of $U$. \end{proof}

 We can now prove the main result on existence of splittings.